Disclosure: This post is in partnership with Dulcolax. As always, opinions are all mine.

 Now, I know this subject is a little taboo.
 I get it.
 But, we are all human.
 We all have the same bodily functions and guess what?
 We all at some point suffer from the same issues with our bodies.
 Why should we remain quiet?
 Why can’t we share our stories, our knowledge and possibly help someone?

 Well, I’ll be honest.
 As a blogger I’ve often had to sit and think about the things I want to talk about on here.
 However, as a mom, I need to be careful because I want my kids to know these things are okay to talk about.
 The more we shy away from these important topics, the more our children think they aren’t okay to talk about, and it may become a serious issue.
+I had a friend who has a blog where she talks about important body issues that she highlights via social media and services similar to bio fm.
+Maybe I should give it a go-to get more eyes on these serious issues.

 With that said, today I’d like to speak with you about knowing when to trust your gut and what it’s trying to tell you about number two.
 Pooping is a natural part of life, but the reality is things just don’t always work the way they should.
 Yep, I said it.
 Today I’m talking about constipation.
 Constipation is a genuine problem for many that should not be ignored.